LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/resources/htmlspecialchars/README.md

 Going back to our continuing Hello example, let's now introduce a little wrinkle.

-Suppose we have a mischevious user who does types something like this:
+Suppose we have a mischievous user who types something like this:

 <img src="screenshots/rascal-form.png" />